Handle Operators in String Theory: Explicit Handle Operators

 The derivation that led to (\ref{eq:handleoperatorX3}) applies here also, in particular comparing (\ref{eq:handleoperatorX1s}) to (\ref{eq:handleoperatorX1}) we see primarily that (\ref{eq:handleoperatorX1s}) can also be written as,

-where again recall that $d^2z_{v_1}$ is really shorthand for $d^2\sigma_12\sqrt{g(\sigma_1)}$, and similarly for the $z_{v_2}$ measure.
+where again recall that $\rmd^2z_{v_1}$ is really shorthand for $\rmd^2\sigma_12\sqrt{g(\sigma_1)}$, and similarly for the $z_{v_2}$ measure, and the prime was defined in (\ref{eq:eq:Ahatprime}).
 We can now simply write down the answer for the action of the remaining measure contributions on the local operators by reading off the result obtained in (\ref{eq:IntPictVertOp}).
 The only difference is that we are to set $\mathbi{c}_0=\tilde{\mathbi{c}}_0=0$ in both the $z_{\sigma_1}$ and $z_{\sigma_2}$ patch local operators, in particular,

 The corresponding explicit expression for the $z_2$-frame vertex operator is obtained by replacing the $z_1$-frame labels by $z_2$, the $z_1$-frame vertex operator quantum numbers by the corresponding $z_2$-frame quantum numbers (which are in turn obtained by comparing (\ref{eq:offshellA_a}) to (\ref{eq:offshellA^a})). \sk